Trait r3_core::kernel::mutex::MutexMethods

 fn try_lock(&self) -> Result<(), TryLockMutexError>

-Non-blocking version of lock
+Non-blocking version of lock.
+Returns

-immediately with TryLockMutexError::Timeout
+immediately with TryLockMutexError::Timeout if the unblocking

 condition is not satisfied.

-, this operation is disallowed
+Note that unlike Semaphore::poll_one, this operation is disallowed

 in a non-task context because a mutex lock needs an owning task.